AxiomeCG/awesome-threejs/README.md

 ## Cube Texture

-- [HDRI-to-CubeMap](https://matheowis.github.io/HDRI-to-CubeMap/): A tool to convert your HDRI file into a Cube map that can be load as a CubeTexture in ThreeJS
+- [HDRI-to-CubeMap](https://matheowis.github.io/HDRI-to-CubeMap/): A tool to convert your HDRI file into a Cube map that can be load as a CubeTexture in ThreeJS. by [@matheowis](https://github.com/matheowis)

 ## Sandbox